 49-01-02-02.
 License applications.

 To receive a license as a massage therapist, the applicant must complete an application provided by the board and must include the following additional information:

-- 1. Sufficient proof to the board that the applicant has satisfied the education requirements in article 49-02. - 2.
+- 1. Sufficient proof to the board that the applicant has satisfied the educationeducational requirements in article 49-02. - 2.
 A copy of the applicant's high school diploma or proof of equivalent education. - 3.
-A statement from a license physician, written in the last year, that the applicant is free of signs or symptoms of contagious diseases or that the applicant has been trained in taking sufficient precautions to prevent the spread of communicable diseases. - 4.
-Passport size photo.
+A statement from a licensed physician, written in the last year, that the applicant is free of signs or symptoms of contagious diseases or that the applicant has been trained in taking sufficient precautions to prevent the spread of communicable diseases.